 - 2 tbsp water

-Add the white part of the shallots/scallions and chicken and fry until cooked, around 2 minutes.
+- Add the white part of the green onions and chicken and fry until cooked, around 2 minutes.

-Add sauce and cook for 1 minute until the water evaporates to make a thick glossy sauce.
+- Add Sauce and cook for 1 minute until the water reduces to make a thick glossy sauce.

-Remove from heat and toss through green part of scallions/shallots and the end.basil leaves.
-Stir until just wilted, then serve immediately with rice.
+- Toss through green part of green onions and basil leaves.
+Stir until just wilted, then serve immediately with steamed jasmine rice.

-Originally published in July 2014, updated with fresh new (better!) photos, new words, a recipe video and of course I added a Life of Dozer section!
+Originally published in July 2014, updated with fresh new (better!) photos, new words, a brand new recipe video and of course I added a Life of Dozer section!